Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB312', 'Accessing DOM elements by Attributes in RVL')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB312.aspx">KB312</a> Accessing DOM elements by Attributes in RVL

-It is possible to access such objects form RVL using one of the methods shown in this article.
+It is possible to access such objects form RVLВ using one of the methods shown in this article.

 ### <a onclick="return RegisterKbClick('KB310', 'Custom Attributes  for XPath Generation in the Rapise Web Spy')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB310.aspx">KB310</a> Custom Attributes  for XPath Generation in the Rapise Web Spy